blgrgjno/main-blog-network/plugins/subscribe2/ReadMe.txt

 }
 add_filter('cron_schedules', 'add_my_new_sched');`

+= I'd like to change the size of the image inserted by the {IMAGE} keyword in the paid version of the code.
+Is this possible? =

+Yes, this is possible, it just requires a little bit of code.
+Subscribe2 introduced a filter in version 8.6 that allows on-the-fly customisation of the image size.
+Use the code below in a plugin of your own.

+`function my_s2_image_size() {
+	// return a pre-defined size like 'thumbnail' or 'full'
+	// or return a physical size as an array like array(300, 300) or array(150, 150)

+	// examples:
+	return 'thumbnail';
+	return 'full'
+	return array(300,300);
+}

+add_filter('s2_image_size', 'my_s2_image_size');`

-= When I click on Send Preview in Settings->Susbcribe2 I get 4 emails, why =
+= When I click on Send Preview in Susbcribe2->Settings I get 4 emails, why =

 Subscribe2 supports 4 potential email formats for Susbcribers so you will get a preview for each of the different possibilities.